 Programs of Study will be individualized based on semester started and full-time or part-time status.

-The post-baccalaureate to DNP Nursing Administration track is all online (1 required visit after completion of the MSN portion).
+The post-baccalaureate to DNP Nursing Administration track is totally online (1 required visit after completion of the MSN portion).

-The post-baccalaureate to DNP (FNP and AGACNP) tracks are hybrid programs during the MSN portion with students attending class on campus every other week.
+The post-baccalaureate to DNP (FNP and AGACNP) tracks are hybrid programs during the MSN portion with students attending class on campus for one day every other week each semester.